polytechnice-si/4A_ISA_TheCookieFactory/docker/README.md

 The internal implementation of the CoD system will relies on the following assumptions:

-  - it will be deployed on TomEE+, with Java 8;
+  - it will be deployed on TomEE+, with Java 8,
-  - we keep the default port for TomEE (8080);
+  - we keep the default port for TomEE (_i.e._ 8080),
-  - the web app used to monitor the application server will be activated;
+  - the web app used to monitor the application server will be activated,
-  - the external partner configuration must be declared when starting the container
+  - the external partner configuration must be declared when starting the container,
-  - The system is considered _healthy_as soon as TomEE is up dans running
+  - The system is considered _healthy_ as soon as TomEE is up and running

 We start the [image](https://github.com/polytechnice-si/4A_ISA_TheCookieFactory/blob/develop/docker/tcf/Dockerfile) on top of the officiel TomEE+ image, configured with Java 8.
 We basically copy the `war` file inside the image, in the _webapp_ directory.

 To activate the monitoring web app, we need to overwrite two files in the default configuration: _(i)_ `tomcat-users.xml` and _(ii)_ `manager-context.xml`.
 With this configuration, one can access to the managing web app using the `tommy/eemot` identifier, from outside the container.

-The configuration that bind the container to the external partners cannot be set at build time.
-One must ne able to change it without rebuilding the image.
+The configuration that binds the container to the external partners cannot be set at build time.
+One must be able to change it without rebuilding the image.
 This link is set in the system inside a file named `bank.properties`, embedded as a resource in the `war` file.
 To support this requirement, we declare 2 environment variable to store the `bank_host` and `bank_port` default value.
-At runtime, when the container will be started, we use a shell script ([`start-tcf.sh`](https://github.com/polytechnice-si/4A_ISA_TheCookieFactory/blob/develop/docker/tcf/resources/start-tcf.sh)) that create the needed `bank.properties` file, update the war contents, and then starts TomEE with the updated web app.
+At runtime, when the container will be started, we use a shell script ([`start-tcf.sh`](https://github.com/polytechnice-si/4A_ISA_TheCookieFactory/blob/develop/docker/tcf/resources/start-tcf.sh)) that creates the needed `bank.properties` file, updates the war contents, and then starts TomEE with the updated web app.

 ```
 FROM tomee:8-jdk-7.0.1-plus